 The items featured below are classic essentials.
 I’ve found that they are the elements I can wear repeatedly and layer in various combinations.
 We can always be comfortable and look our best while wearing well-made essentials in flattering colors.
 The key is to create interest and add personality with accessories.
 My mantra is “Make mundane activities chic.”

 I wear white oxford shirts all year round.
 If I didn’t already have two, I would purchase a new one here.
 I like these shirts since the shoulder seams are not dropped, and the body isn’t too boxy.
-I don’t button all the buttons for a modern relaxed vibe, pop up the collar, and fold the sleeves to show the forearms.
+I don’t button all the buttons for a modern relaxed vibe; I pop up the collar and fold the sleeves to show the forearms.
 If the shirt feels too snug at the bust, wear a tank or camisole underneath and only button the three center buttons.

 A simple pair of nude pumps or slingbacks with a walkable heel can take almost any look up a notch or two when you need to elevate your look.
 I found the pictured pair here.

 I buy a fresh white microfiber tank here each spring since I often wear them.
-The tanks look sharp under a denim jacket, blazers, cardigans, and oxford shirt above.
+The tanks look sharp under a denim jacket, blazers, cardigans, and an oxford shirt above.
 I stick to neutral colors like navy, white, pale gray, or black since I rarely wear other colors.
 If you are busty, you might want to size up to avoid the horizontal pull lines at the bust.
 I rarely remove my third layer when I wear a tank and never the top layer when wearing a camisole with tiny straps.

 A cardigan might be the most popular item in your closet.
 If so, you may need a fresh one for spring.
 Here is a cotton one with the ease of no buttons and a relaxed style.

-A bag worn crossbody or over the shoulder in a light neutral color is a lovely way to top off any casual look.
+A bag-worn crossbody or over-the-shoulder in a light neutral color is a lovely way to top off any casual look.
 Here is one option (pictured), and here is another.